Overcoming Co-Occurring Cocaine Addiction

 Inpatient medical detox and residential primary addiction treatment may be available at our affiliated facility at Level Up Rehab Center West Palm Beach.
 For some primary behavioral health treatment clients, medical detox and or addiction rehab may be required first.
 If you have a co-occurring severe substance abuse diagnosis, please contact us prior to beginning inpatient mental health therapy.
 Treatment services may vary.
 Please call us to learn which treatment options are most suited for your individual needs.

-Co-occuring Cocaine Abuse
+Co-occurring Cocaine Abuse

 Cocaine addiction accounted for almost six percent of all admissions to drug abuse treatment programs.
 The majority of cases (68% in 2013) smoke crack and likely use cocaine with other substances.
 When discussing cocaine treatment, it is important to keep in mind that drug addiction is a complex disease involving changes in the brain as well as a wide range of social, familial, and other environmental factors.
 Hence, treatment for cocaine should tackle this broad range of factors as well as any other co-occurring mental disorders that require additional behavioral or pharmacological interventions.